 Here is it flipped upside down:

-The back was part mirror and part wood.
+The back consisted of a mirror piece and a wood piece.
 I decided to remove the back and replace the entire piece.
 I could repurpose the mirrors which were a plus.
-There were two mirrors total and the length would make perfect full length, floor mirrors!
-(Look for a blog post about this soon)!
+There were two mirrors total and the length would make a perfect full-length mirror.
 I always save and repurpose what I can 😊.
 UPDATE: During our move the mirrors were damaged ughhh.

 I decided to use Dixie Belle Barn Red (the color I used on my dining room chairs you can see here) with Cotton as the base color.
 I saw this gorgeous piece on Pinterest which gave me my inspiration for the red and white colors.

-For the back we visited our local Lowe’s.
-I found several paneling pieces, but they were just too, well, panel looking for lack of a better word.
-Then the nice salesman asked me if I needed help, so I explained my project and what I was looking for.
+For the back, we visited our local Lowe’s.
+The nice salesman asked me if I needed help, so I explained my project and what I was looking for.
 He took me and showed me the perfect wood panel piece!
 It cost around $18 bucks.
 It’s like he read my mind!